 - Do I have to use Montana X-Treme brushes with Montana X-Treme solvents?

-A. It is not necessary, but Montana X-Treme Heavy Duty Nylon brushes are specifically designed to work with Montana X-Treme solvents.
-You will appreciate the excellent cleaning ability of our stiff bristled brushes and the solid brass core that helps prevents damage to firearms bores.
+A. It is not necessary, but Montana X-Treme Heavy Duty Nylon Brushes are specifically designed to work with Montana X-Treme solvents.
+You will appreciate the excellent cleaning ability of our stiff-bristled brushes and the solid brass core that helps prevent damage to firearms bores.
 We recommend using nylon bristles because ammonia has an adverse effect on brass bristles.

-- What the best way to use a square patch?
-When I use one it seems to get stuck in the barrel.
+- What is the best way to use a square patch?
+When I use one, it seems to get stuck in the barrel.